 If you wish to install your wall stone yourself, there are two important things you should take into consideration

-If you are going to “do-it-yourself” you should know the applicable local building code and what steps are required to install wall stone.
+If you are going to “do-it-yourself” you should know the applicable local building code and what stone veneer steps are required to install a wall.

 The following Broad Steps are required to install manufactured stone

 Preparing the Surface

 Natural stone veneer can be mortared directly to concrete (poured or block wall) or brick, on interior or exterior surfaces.
 Concrete that is painted or coated must be cleaned using sand or water blast.
 If unable to thoroughly clean the surface, a metal lath will need to be adhered and a scratch coat of mortar applied.